 If you’re out in the sun on hot days, make sure you keep well hydrated too.
-Try your best not to get sunburnt by sticking to the shade and using sunscreen.
+Try your best not to get sunburnt: stick to the shade, wear a hat, and use sunscreen.
 It’s even harder to fall asleep on a hot night if you’re sunburnt from a long day at the beach.

 13. Allow some space between you and your partner in bed